 Horse riders enjoy Kampinos as much as dog walkers, mushroom pickers and runners do.
 People interested in Polish history might want to visit the cemetery in Palmiry, a place where many executed Poles from World War II rest.
 Kampinos was itself a hiding place for many during that time.
 People interested in culture and music will definitely want to travel a bit further to Żelazowa Wola, the place where Fryderyk Chopin was born and used to live.

 To visit Kampinos for a stroll close to Warsaw, go to bus stop Dziekanów Leśny 01.
 You can also travel to Palmiry, a place of remembrance, for example by bus.
-If you want to rent a bike or skis, check this point in Laski.
+If you want to rent a bike, check this point in Laski.